myminseok/pivotal-docs/platform-automation/terraforming-aws.md

 ```

 ## WARNING!!! change opsmanager security group
 In our current configuration, we are using the Ops Manager VM as the jumpbox.
-The Ops Manager VM is deployed in the public subnet with a configuration (var.ops_manager_allowed_ips) to restrict it by IP.
+The Ops Manager VM is deployed in the public subnet with a configuration (var.ops_manager_allowed_ips) to restrict it by IP in `variables.tf` file before terraform plan.
 ```
 variable "ops_manager_allowed_ips" {
-  description = "IPs allowed to communicate with Ops Manager." default     = ["0.0.0.0/24"] <--- modify this to your IP CIDR before terraform plan. ie) ["199.247.169.0/24"] type        = list
+  description = "IPs allowed to communicate with Ops Manager." default     = ["0.0.0.0/24"] <--- modify this to your IP CIDR. ie) ["199.247.169.0/24"] type        = list
 }
 ```